iCodeSometime/asynchronize/readme.md

 Luckily, all major Ruby implementations support Ruby language version 2.3, so I don't see this as a huge problem.
-If anyone wants support for older versions, and knows how to workaround this issue, feel free to submit a pull request.
+If anyone wants support for older versions, and knows how to work around this issue, feel free to submit a pull request.

 We explicitly test against the following versions:
  - Matz Ruby 2.5.1